EricCrosson/generator-emacs-package/readme.md

 yo emacs-package
 ```

-Or to generate a package providing a [minor-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Minor-Modes.html)
+Or generate a package defining a [minor-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Minor-Modes.html)

 ```bash
 yo emacs-package:minor-mode
 ```

-Then just address each `TODO:` statement in the generated project.
+Then address each `TODO:` statement in the generated project.

 ## License